Quick Answer: Will the US Dollar Go Up in 2026?

 When is the dollar most likely to rise in 2026?

-Late Q1 to Q2 2026, particularly if inflation surprises or the Fed signals caution.
+Late Q1 to Q2 2026, particularly if inflation remains firm or the Fed signals a pause.

 What is the expected DXY range for 2026?